mrgargsir/HEWPContractorextension/README.md

 ⚖️ Max Quantity Calc (⚖️MaxQTY): Calculates and shows allowed quantity (+25%) for execution.

-🔍 Template Search (🔍Template): Adds an intuitive template search input box with real-time filtering.
+🔍 All Search (🔍Template): Adds an intuitive template search input box with real-time filtering.

+☑️Toggle Checkboxes: Check or Uncheck All Checkbox at once.

 👨‍💻 Developer Link (DEV): Redirects to the developer's GitHub for updates or contributions.